Like most women, you may have questions about menopause. Will it affect how you feel, the way it looks? How will your health in the future?

 With estrogen loss symptoms occurs a series of short-term and potential long-term problems.

 The short-term symptoms associated with estrogen loss usually appear immediately: they can vary in intensity and duration for each woman, but most can experience severe hot flashes, night sweats (which may interfere with tiredness and irritability), dry vagina (which can cause decreased vaginal lubrication, itching, and cause pain during sex) and mood changes.
+The thickness of the vagina becomes thinner and dry, otherwise it becomes more vulnerable to vaginal infections.

 However, other changes are also taking place in this period, in fact, they may be much greater health risk.